By Maria Immaculate Owechi

 You may have a child well known to be talented in dancing, singing, miming or even poetry.

 The wedding party is the best opportunity for them to showcase their talent while also entertaining the guests.

-It is more special and memorable because the performance is specially dedicated to the parents.
+It is more special and memorable because the performance is especially dedicated to parents.

-Henry Kiyimba, a master of ceremonies, says hearing a speech from one of the children of the wedded couple is something most guests will love.
+Henry Kiyimba, a master of ceremonies (emcee), says hearing a speech from one of the children of the wedded couple is something most guests will love to listen to.

 He says this is because they are able to give a firsthand account of what kind of parents the couple is.